 [clickToTweet tweet=”Never compare your beginning to someone else’s middle.” quote=”Never compare your beginning to someone else’s middle.” theme=”style1″]

 When you start to do this, you begin to lose a piece of yourself.
 Instead of being genuine, original, and authentic, you will often find yourself doing what everyone else is doing.
 What makes your readers love you is YOU.

 While following others can inspire and encourage you, never allow what they are doing to change what you do.
 Take a new angle on a topic or go in a different direction.
 Whatever you do, don’t try to be someone else.

 9. They treat their blog as a business

 Successful bloggers want to continue to grow and make money.
-Therefore, they treat their blogs as a business.
-When you change your mindset from it being a hobby to a way to make an income, your attitude, and the way you look at your blog also changes.
+Therefore, they treat their blog as a business.
+When you change your mindset from it being a hobby to making an income, your attitude and the way you look at your blog also changes.

 10. They know their limits

 Every time you blink, it seems there is a new social media platform popping up.
 It can be tempting to jump in and try to market yourself through all of them.
 That never works.
 All it does is stretches you too thin, and you fail.

 One thing you will see successful bloggers doing is finding 2 – 3 platforms where they know their audience lives and put in the time and effort to grow them.
 If one does well and is a bit easier to maintain, they may add in another new platform.